 - Mix the flour, oats, white sugar, brown sugar, salt, cinnamon and baking soda in a large bowl.

 - Mix in the grated carrot, apple, raisins, walnuts, coconut and flaxseed.

 - Add the butter and eggs/flax eggs to the bowl and mix well until the wet and dry ingredients are fully combined.
 The batter will be on the thicker side.

-- Use a 1/4 measuring cup to add the batter to the muffin tin.
-You might have a little extra batter leftover for more muffins (or a mug cake, which is what I did!).
-Bake for 20-25 minutes.
+- Use a ⅓ measuring cup to add the batter to the muffin tin.
+Sprinkle each muffin with a pinch of oats and bake for 20-25 minutes.
 That's it!